 The average amount of a pawn shop loan is about $75–$100.
 You're given a short time to repay the loan, typically a few months, and are charged interest, often at a very high rate.

-Here's why using a pawnshop is almost always a bad idea:
+Here's why using a pawn shop is almost always a bad idea:

-Although you borrow money for only a few months, paying an average of 10% a month interest means that you are paying an annual interest rate of 120%.
-Interest rates may vary from 12% to 300%, depending on whether state law restricts rates pawn shops can charge.
+Although you borrow money for only a few months, paying an average of 10% a month interest means that you're paying an annual interest rate of 120%.
+Interest rates may vary from 12% to 240% or more, depending on whether state law restricts rates pawn shops can charge.